chonyy/handoff-simulator/README.md

 > 📶 Wiresless network handoff simulator built with python!

+If you are not familiar with the process of handoff, strongly recommend checking out the [handoff-visualizer](https://github.com/chonyy/handoff-visualizer).
+The visualizer visualize a tuned versoin of this simulation, which makes the process and concept easy to understand.
+The visualizer is built to make the concept understandable.
+We **value the data in this simulation projecy**.

 This project is a side project of [handoff-visualizer](https://github.com/chonyy/handoff-visualizer).

 ## Simulation Structure